jamiepollock/umbraco-grid-settings/docs/Advanced-HTML-Attributes-Rendering.md

 ### Override the default IGridSettingsAttributeValueResolver

 As mentioned above the default `IGridSettingsAttributeValueResolver` can also be overwritten using the *defaultAttributeValueResolver*.
 Such cases should be carefully considered as this could have implications on our attributes being resolved if no attribute value resolver is set.

+### Recommended Usage

+IF you're intending to provide multiple overloads to the `@Html.RenderGridSettingsAttributes` it might be a better option to create a `GridSettingsAttributesService` at the top of the razor file with the overloads and pass the service in instead.

+For an example of recommended usage have a look at this [gist of Bootstrap3.cshtml](https://gist.github.com/jamiepollock/f2ed2be6744a8bd0f6b48cdd22fbed5a).

 ## Advanced